Fellowship & Award Information

 All graduate students admitted to the Chemistry PhD program receive a stipend and full tuition support for up to five years, assuming satisfactory progress toward the Ph.D.
 Stipend support is contingent upon departmental service through a teaching assistantship or a research assistantship.
 All students receiving financial aid are reviewed annually.

-To demonstrate the importance of the qualifying examinations, the Department of Chemistry offers an Espenscheid Fellowship to all students who (a) have not been enrolled previously in a graduate degree program in chemistry and (b) reach “excusing level” on four qualifying exams taken in the first attempt.
-The Espenscheid Fellowship serves as a supplement to the student’s stipend.
+Additionally, first-year students who (a) reach “excusing level” on four qualifying exams taken in the first attempt and (b) have not been enrolled previously in a graduate degree program in Chemistry, are eligible for a Department Espenscheid Fellowship.
 Espenscheid Fellows are not required to teach during the summer after their first year, thereby affording them more time to conduct research.

 Patrick Healy Graduate Fellowship